Kushagra1312/Kushagra1312/README.md

 I am a sophmore currently pursuing my undergrad in Computer Engineering from Delhi Technological University, India.
 <br>
 My main interests lies in general SWE and Machine Learning/Deep Learning.
-I sometimes play badminton 🏸, and can never say no to a good read 📚.
+I sometimes play badminton 🏸 and very fond of 🐶.
 <ul>
   <li> 🔭 I’m currently exploring the field of Machine Learning and Deep Learning.</li>
   <li> 👯 I’m looking to collaborate on any cool Project related to Deep learning.</li>